ChlorisF/boyinfeng.com/content/research/POL 3140/index.md

 ---
-title: (in French) Influence of Personality on Politics: A Review
+title: (in French) Influence of Personality on Politics - A Review
 authors:
 - Boyin Feng
 summary: ''